luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 State transitions are always persisted to the database before the next action.
 A worker that crashes between setting `RUNNING` and completing the execution will leave the record stuck in `RUNNING`.

+To monitor a specific lifecycle, it is wise to log every status transforming step to terminal.

 ---

 ## API document